SECTION .0700 - School Licensure, Operations, Closing and relocating schools

 (h) Examinations shall be administered in all subjects of the cosmetic art curriculum.
-Students must pass examinations in all curriculum subjects.

-(i) Students present at school must be supervised by a cosmetic art teacher at all times.
+(i) Students present at school shall be supervised by a cosmetic art teacher at all times.
 If a guest lecturer is leading a class, at least one cosmetic art teacher must be present in the lecture.

 (j) All cosmetic art schools shall provide:

 (1) One teacher for every 25 students enrolled in the practice department;

 (2) One teacher for every 20 students during practical work on live models in the clinic department; and

 (3) Cosmetic art teachers at a ratio of 1:25 teacher to teacher trainees; or